 - Can DutchCulture help me arrange financing for my international cultural or creative project?

 DutchCulture is a network and knowledge organisation for international cultural cooperation.
 We can refer you to a range of cultural funds and other international grant programmes and facilities.
 For the most complete overview, download our Cultural Mobility Funding Guide.
 For more information related to funding go here: dutchculture.nl/en/funding.

 Our Creative Europe Desk NL can support you in your application to the MEDIA (audio-visual sector) and Culture schemes of the Creative Europe programme.
-You can also contact us for advice and support in drawing up a funding application with the Europe for Citizens programme.
 For more information about European financing, see this page (in Dutch).
 You can find out if your project is eligible for other forms of European funding by following the steps in our online EU funding guide (in Dutch).

 Do you want to participate in an artist-in-residence programme?
 Find financial support options in our TransArtists residency guide and also check our many funding tips.

 Our country advisors can give you specific information and advice on funding related to one of the 17 countries prioritised in current international cultural policy.
 Find links to all the different country pages for general information and contact details.

 DutchCulture directly manages a matching fund intended for Shared Cultural Heritage projects.
 It includes a travel compensation fund for Dutch heritage professionals wishing to visit one of the partner and focus countries.
 It is also possible for a heritage professional to visit the Netherlands in order to start a International Heritage Cooperation project.
 For the Europe + Heritage programme we provide travel vouchers for heritage professionals and offer a grant scheme to help organise heritage initiatives in Europe.